 This forces the credit bureaus to look at your dispute and fix any errors on your credit report within 30 days.
 Otherwise, you can file a lawsuit to get the errors corrected if they do not respond within 30 days.

-Learn how to write a dispute letter or to file a lawsuit against the credit bureau from out credit report lawyers today.
+Learn how to write a dispute letter or file a lawsuit against the credit bureau from our credit report lawyers today.

 Writing a TransUnion Dispute Letter to Fix Credit Report Inaccuracies

 Writing a credit report dispute letter to TransUnion can correct the errors and fix your credit score.
 When TransUnion receives your dispute letter, they have 30 days to investigate the errors in question and properly respond.

 A proper response from the credit bureau would be to check your credit report and confirm the accuracy of the error.
 If they do not properly respond, meaning the credit bureau takes no action in response to the dispute letter, you can sue the credit reporting agency to get the errors corrected.

 Steps to Fixing Credit Report Mistakes from the 3 Credit Bureaus

 There are three steps to ensure that errors on your credit report from any of the 3 credit bureaus are fixed.
 Our credit report lawyers are able to carry out any of the three steps on your behalf.

 Step 1: Get Your Free Copy of the Credit Report